Choose your country to see the products for your location

 Tissue: genomic DNA isolated from human peripheral whole blood or buccal swabs.

-Application: disorders associated with short stature, including Leri-Weill dyschondrosteosis (LWD), Langer mesomelic dysplasia (LMD) or idiopathic short stature (ISS).
+Application: disorders associated with short stature, including Leri-Weill dyschondrosteosis (LWD), Langer mesomelic dysplasia (LMD), and idiopathic short stature (ISS).

 The SALSA MLPA Probemix P018 SHOX is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the human short stature homeobox (SHOX) gene and its regulatory regions on Xp22.33/Yp11.32 in genomic DNA isolated from human peripheral whole blood specimens or buccal swabs.
 P018 SHOX is intended to confirm a potential cause for disorders associated with short stature, including Leri-Weill dyschondrosteosis (LWD), Langer mesomelic dysplasia (LMD) or Idiopathic short stature (ISS).